Best Cable Management Kits for Standing Desks

 Like most reviews sites, our editorial staff and laboratory testing expenses are partially offset by earning small commissions (at no cost to you) when you purchase something through those links. iMovR, ZipDesk and WorkWhileWalking have mutual ownership interest.
 Learn More

-Hiding Cords on a Desk is About More Than Appearance
+Standing Desk Cable Management is About More Than Appearance

-Standing desks have always been notoriously hard to keep looking kempt when all your power cables need to have enough slack in them to work seated as well as standing.
+Standing desk cable management has always been notoriously hard.
+It can feel impossible to keep everything looking neat when all your power cables need to have enough slack in them to work seated as well as standing.

 Beyond cosmetic tidiness, cable management is key for a safe and sane workstation as well.
 As we discuss more thoroughly in our primer on ergodynamics, there are two main hazards that cable management can help with: tripping and bending.